FantasticHac/jira-sla/README.md

 ## Description

 This Forge app provides insight into the health of Jira issues.
-The app determines issue health using the number of unresolverd issues linked, number of days without updates, and how many sprints have contained the issue.
+The app determines issue health using the number of unresolved issues linked, number of days without updates, and how many sprints have contained the issue.

 ### Issue Glance